mtitinger/zz_doc/internal/SEPASSRFNT-14-EEPROM-Management.md

 ## Systemd and Yocto Integration

 This app is started using a oneshot service, so it can create the read-only image used by the API.
 Arguably, this could be done with a udev rule on /sys/class/i2c-dev/i2c-1/device/1-0050/eeprom, but we need more control anyways.
-The used rule allows us to check for the EEPROM driver readiness, prior to launching the app.
+The used rule allows us to check for the EEPROM driver readiness prior to launching the app.

 Yocto integation looks like this: